02 Mar Stop wasting time: 8 ways to work smarter – not harder

 Let me share a little secret.
 Success in your career does not mean long working hours.
 Sure, you can kill yourself working long hours.
 But if want better work-life balance, you don’t need to give up all that you want and need for your personal life.

 I used to pull 60-hour weeks on a regular basis.
-I did that before kids.
-Before husband.
-I prided myself on my long hours.
-Today, I work a lot less and get enough done.
+This was long before I had a family.
+Back then, I prided myself on my long hours.
+But frankly, I now work a lot less and somehow get enough done.
 Through a long and bumpy road, I learned a few key tools but they are relate back to one simple thing: how I use my precious time.

 Want to work smarter?
 Pick 1 time-saver from the list above and commit to trying it for one week.
 What do you have to lose?